 Jennifer teaches all levels from complete beginners to advanced students.
-She teaches her students individually and she covers all mediums including watercolour, oil and acrylic and portfolio preparation.
-A high percentage of Jennifer’s students progress on to third level and have well-established art careers in their own right.
+She teaches her students individually and she covers all mediums including water colour, oil and acrylic, and portfolio preparation.
+A high percentage of Jennifer’s students progress on to the third level and have well-established art careers in their own right.

-You can book tickets here through the link below or contact me directly.
+You can book tickets through the Eventbrite link below or via the contact form below.

 All the best.
 Thanks